helenmvas/wiserair/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.1.7 =
+* Fixed the facebook share count issue.

+= 4.1.6 =
+* Fixed the twitter multiple popup issue.
+* Removed the dublicate css for the share text css from the frontend css.

+= 4.1.5 =
+* Multisite compactibility issue fixed.

+= 4.1.4 =
+* Removal of unnecessary css codes from the plugin's frontend css file.

+= 4.1.3 =
+* Removed unnecessary codes from count shortcode.
+* Done the bug fixings for the popup share issue for facebook and linkedin.

+= 4.1.2 =
+* Changed the priority of the_content filter to make the plugin compactible with "Advanced Ads" plugin.
+* Updated the 'apss_count' shortcode to support multiple networks.
+Please see "how to use" tab for more information.

 = 4.1.1 =
 * Added options to disable the cache for the url share counts.
 * Added an option to enable the social share in popup window.